 “Promoters should take legal advice before embarking on promotions with prizes, including competitions, prize draws, instant-win offers and premium promotions, to ensure that the mechanisms involved do not make them unlawful lotteries (see the Gambling Act 2005 for Great Britain and the Betting, Gaming, Lotteries and Amusements (Northern Ireland) Order 1985 (as amended) for Northern Ireland).”

-CAP understands that lotteries are generally unlawful unless licensed by the Gambling Commission or they are a small or private lottery or part of the National Lottery.
-A prize promotion might be considered an unlawful lottery if participants are required to pay to enter or to pay for goods at a price that reflects the opportunity to participate.
+CAP understands that lotteries are generally illegal unless licensed by the Gambling Commission or they are a small or private lottery or part of the National Lottery.
+A prize promotion might be considered an illegal lottery if participants are required to pay to enter or to pay for goods at a price that reflects the opportunity to participate.

 Prize competitions, unlike lotteries, do not need a Gambling Act licence.
 A prize competition must require entrants to exercise skill or judgment or to display knowledge, such that it can reasonably be expected to prevent a “significant proportion” of people from participating or from receiving a prize.
 Advertisers should contact the Gambling Commission or seek legal advice in relation to what constitutes sufficient skill or judgement.
 Marketers may charge for entry to a prize competition.
 A competition that does not involve some difficulty will be treated as a process that relies wholly on chance, and therefore classed as a lottery.
 The rules on advertising lotteries are set out in Section 17 of the CAP Code.